gordonforce/debian-java-development-environment/README.md

 ##### Text Editors

-* vim for text based terminals
+* vim for cli terminals on all platforms
-* gvim for GUIs
+* gvim for GUI on Debian-based systems.
+* macVim for GUI on macos.

 ##### Stream editing tools